-Used cars may need additional protection so you can avoid paying for unwanted expenses.
+Used cars may need additional protection to help you avoid paying for unwanted expenses.
 Consider these coverage types:

 - Loan or lease gap.
 If your used car is totaled, it’s likely you’ll owe more on a loan or lease than the claim payout for your car’s actual value.
 Cover the difference if that happens.
-You only need this for used cars you purchased with a loan — drop it once your loan is paid off.
+You only need this for used cars you financed — drop it once your loan is paid off.

 - Rental reimbursement.
 Consider this option so you’ll have something to drive if your car is in the shop.
-Otherwise you can skip this coverage on an older car if you could expect to get a ride or borrow a friend’s car after an accident.
+Otherwise you can skip this coverage on an older car if you could manage getting around without a car for a while after an accident.

 How much is car insurance for a used car?

 The average car insurance rate is $1,300 per year, and rates for used cars tend to stay around this price.

 However, your used car may cost less than average, depending on its exact age and make.
 For example, a 2007 minivan may only cost around $930 per year to insure, while a 2017 model costs $1,100 per year.

 Used cars will be more expensive to insure if they have a high MSRP, are equipped with fewer modern safety features, have high theft rates or require specialty parts, among other factors.